lmparppei/BeatPlugins/README.md

 ## Background Threading

-While running a resident plugin (ie. something with either `setUpdate`, `setSelectionUpdate` or `htmlWindow`), you might want to run more demanding processes in the background.
-You can then use `Beat.dispatch()` to run a background worker, and then `Beat.dispatch_sync()` to return its results to main thread.
+While running a resident plugin (ie. something with either `onTextChange`, `onSelectionChange`, `onOutlineChange` or `htmlWindow`), you might want to run more demanding processes in the background.
+Using background threads requires some minor knowledge on how threading works on macOS.

+You can use `Beat.dispatch()` to run a background worker, and then `Beat.dispatch_sync()` to return its results to main thread.

-`Beat.dispatch(function)` — run a function in a background thread `Beat.dispatch_sync(function)` — run a function in the main thread
+`Beat.dispatch(function)` — run a function in a background thread
+`Beat.dispatch_sync(function)` — run a function in the main thread

-**NOTE:** You CANNOT call anything UI-related from a background thread.
-Be sure to fetch any required synchronous data (such as selected range, scenes, lines etc.) before entering a background thread. **Never** access anything synchronous while processing something in the background.
+**WARNING:** You CANNOT call anything UI-related from a background thread.
+Be sure to fetch any required synchronous data (such as selected range, scenes, lines etc.) before entering a background thread. **Never** access anything synchronous while processing something in the background, or you might risk crashing the app.

 Using background threads in plugins is highly experimental and unrecommended, but I can't stop you anymore.
 Just be careful, dread lightly and **test** your code thoroughly.